 - Add Garlic: Add the garlic to the pan and cook for 1 minute.
 It will smell divine!

 - Add Flour: Add the flour to the pan and stir to combine.
 Cook for 1-2 minutes.
 The flour will stick to the onion and garlic and appear sticky/pasty.

 - Add Milk: Switch to a whisk if you aren't using one already.
 Add the milk about one cup at a time while whisking until all the milk has been added.

-- Thicken Sauce: Bump up the heat to medium/high for about 5-7 minutes.
-Be sure to whisk the sauce every minute or so.
-The goal is to heat up the sauce enough to see a little movement with a few bubbles.
-You will know the sauce is done when you can draw a line through the sauce on the back of a wooden spoon (see how-to video about at 45 seconds).
+- Thicken Sauce: Increase the heat to medium/high.
+The goal is to heat up the sauce just enough to see a little movement with a few bubbles.
+Continue to whisk every minute or so until the sauce has thickened.
+This usually takes 5-7 minutes.
+You will know the sauce is done when you can draw a line through the sauce on the back of a wooden spoon (see note 3).

-- Add Remaining: Remove the sauce from the heat and add the cream cheese, salt, pepper and lemon juice to the sauce.
-Stir until the cream cheese has melted.
+- Add Remaining: Once the sauce has thickened, remove the sauce from the heat.
+Add the cream cheese, salt, pepper and lemon juice to the sauce.
+Stir until the cream cheese has melted and well combined.

-- Assemble: Spread a thin layer of the sauce in the bottom of a 13×9 baking dish.
-Add a layer of lasagna noodles, filling, shredded chicken, sauce and mozzarella cheese.
-Repeat with two more layers.
-Top off the lasagna with a final later of lasagna noodles and the remaining sauce and mozzarella cheese.
+- Assemble: Spread a thin layer of the sauce in the bottom of the baking dish.
+Then start the layering process!
+First add a single layer of lasagna noodles.
+Then spread 1/3 of the filling over the noodles followed by 1/3 of the shredded chicken.
+Next add 1/4 of the remaining sauce and 1/4 cup of mozzarella cheese.
+Repeat layering process two more times for a total of three layers.
+Lastly, top off the lasagna with a final layer of lasagna noodles following by the remaining sauce and mozzarella cheese.